In the short time I have spent on Kaggle, I have realized ensembling (stacking models) is the best way to perform well.

 Hyper-Parameter tuning for the base models was done using Cross-Validation + Grid Search.
 Tuning the parameters of the combined model is where things get strenuous.

 Auto-sklearn and TPOT provide a Sklearn styled API that can help you get things going quite fast.
-But H2O.ai Auto ML got better results for me at least 🙂
+But H2O.ai Auto ML got better results for me atleast 🙂

 H20 AutoML can help in automating the machine learning workflow, which includes training and tuning of hyper-parameters of models.
-The AutoML process can be controlled by specifying a time limit or defining a performance metric-based stopping criteria.
+The AutoML process can be controlled by specifying a time-limit or defining a performance metric-based stopping criteria.
 AutoML returns a leaderboard with the best models ensembled.

-Running the AutoML model for 1800 seconds with a stopping metric as MAE gave me a Public Leaderboard score of 0.06564.
+Running the AutoML model for 1800 seconds with stopping metric as MAE gave me a Public Leaderboard score of 0.06564.

 That’s a good score considering that I haven’t even dealt with basic data preprocessing 🙂